3 Effective Customer Retention Strategies for eCommerce Businesses

 Now that we have a CRM system in place and we have our customers segmented, let’s talk about some of the different strategies we can use.
 How can we now engage with our customers and get them to come back?

 When we’re talking from an online perspective, the very first thing that you have to set up is a retargeting campaign.
 Now, you can set up a retargeting campaign using any platform out there, like Facebook.
-If you install the Facebook Pixel on your website, you can re-target to people who visited your site from Facebook and Instagram.
-The same goes for Google.
+If you install the Facebook Pixel on your website, you can re-target to people who visited your site from Facebook and Instagram as well as stories.
+Just make sure that your ad copy abides by the Instagram Story Dimensions.

 It is typically cheaper than other PPC programs to get new impressions on Facebook or to get traditional search or shopping ads.
 Not only is it typically cheaper, but it also allows you to create a personalized message to someone who is already familiar with your brand.
 You can create an ad that has a much stronger call to action with a very good offer.
 Then you can really get those people who already know your brand, who are already familiar with it, and that you have already acquired, to go back into your store.